Zola in the data center corridor

 SitesKinshasa (primary) · Lubumbashi (disaster recovery)

-ComplianceOHADA law, DRC data sovereignty regulations, ISO 27001
+ComplianceOHADA law, DRC data sovereignty regulations, ISO 27001-aligned (certification planned post-commissioning)

 Primary Hosted SystemsNational Address Registry, Government Cloud, Call Center Data, Enterprise Services